CEO parent appeals conviction in college bribery case - KTVZ

 AP Education Writer

-BOSTON (AP) — A Massachusetts business executive who was sentenced to 15 months in prison in the college admissions cheating scandal appealed his conviction on Monday.
-John Wilson argues that he believed he was making legitimate donations, not bribes, to get his three children into elite universities.
+BOSTON (AP) — A Massachusetts business executive who was sentenced to 15 months in prison in the college admissions cheating scandal has appealed his conviction.
+John Wilson argued in a brief filed Monday that he believed he was making legitimate donations, not bribes, to get his three children into elite universities.
 Wilson was convicted on a range of fraud and bribery charges after a jury trial last year.
-He was given the longest sentence in the case so far after prosecutors said he paid $1.2 million in bribes to cheat the college admission system.
-The appeal asks for an acquittal of all charges or a new trial.
+Prosecutors had said he paid $1.2 million in bribes to cheat the college admission system.
+His sentence was the longest in the case.
+He is requesting an acquittal of all charges or a new trial.